 From the looks of it, Limann’s B&T APC9 PRO Pistol is set up from some serious night action.
 Suppressed and bristling with IR light goodness, this APC9 is ready to go to the next training class or to pull security duty at home.
 Even without a coat of custom Cerakote, custom machining, or even some grip stippling, this pistol, with only bolt-on parts, is still a real head-turner.

-Text by John Scott and images by Michael Grey
+Text by James Chen and images by Clifford Monte Ford

 Night Defense B&T APC9 PRO Pistol

 Maximum Length: 23.5 in.

 Weight Unloaded: 6 lb, 8 oz.